MicrosoftDocs/mixed-reality.ru-RU/mixed-reality-docs/qr-code-tracking.md

         public Guid SpatialGraphNodeId { get; }

         /// <summary>
         /// Version of this QR code.
-Version 1-40 are regular QR codes and 41-44 are Micro QR code formats 1-4.
+Version 1-40 are regular QR codes and M1 to M4 are Micro QR code formats 1-4.
         /// </summary>
-        public VersionInfo Version { get; }
+        public QRVersion Version { get; }

         /// <summary>
         /// Physical width and height of this QR code in meters.